The Best Auto Insurance Companies 2026

 • Limited local office presence

 USAA's commitment to serving the military community shows in every aspect of their service.
-With the lowest average premiums in the industry at $131 per month for full coverage, USAA represents the gold standard in auto insurance for those who qualify.
-The company's A++ AM Best rating provides additional peace of mind regarding long-term financial stability.
+With average premiums around $131 per month for full coverage (~$1,572/year) — among the lowest in the industry — USAA represents the gold standard in auto insurance for those who qualify.
+The company's A++ AM Best rating and consistently high J.D.
+Power scores provide additional peace of mind.

 Pincher's Pro Tip

 Military families should always get a quote from USAA first.
-Their rates are typically among the lowest in the industry, and their claims handling consistently earns top marks in customer satisfaction surveys.
+Their rates are typically the lowest in the industry, and their claims handling consistently earns top marks in customer satisfaction surveys.
+Deployed service members may also qualify for discounts of up to 90% off their premium.

 3. GEICO

-GEICO has built its reputation on affordability and an extensive discount program, making it a top choice for budget-conscious drivers — and one of the few insurers offering 23 separate discount categories.
+GEICO has built its reputation on affordability and one of the most extensive discount programs available, making it a top choice for budget-conscious drivers — offering 23 separate discount categories.

 Pros